SFU-Multimedia-Lab/DFTS/README.md

 Currently, only the parameters provided in the configuration files are supported.
 The simulation will break if any attempt is made to change the name of the parameters.

+Sample configuration files for classification and object detection are provided in the sample folder.

 ## Simulator output

 The simulator outputs timing and indexing information to the terminal.